 Fig. 3.
 Bend zone #1

-Axial sliding zone #2 have a big longitudinal deformations and displacements (fig. 4).
-To increase model accuracy, four supports are placed with exponential increasing spacing from zone #1 to zone #3.
+Axial sliding zone #2 have a big longitudinal deformations and displacements (La on the fig. 4).
+To increase model accuracy, supports are placed with exponential increasing spacing from zone #1 to zone #3.

 See also Restrained and Unrestrained Zones

-Virtual anchor length for an elastic-plastic soil model can be calculated using equation (more information on this):
+Virtual anchor length for an elastic-plastic soil model can be calculated using equation (see details here):